37 Metaphors for Business with Meaning and Examples

 5. Business is a Race

-Meaning: Business involves competition, speed, and the drive to reach the finish line first.
+Meaning: That metaphor for business involves competition, speed, and the drive to reach the finish line first.

 Examples in Context: